jprochazk/hebi4/src/grammar.md

     expr_use
     expr_group

-expr_array =
+expr_list =
     "[" expr,* "]"

-expr_object =
+expr_table =
-    "{" object_entry,* "}"
+    "{" table_entry,* "}"
 ```

-object entries are key-value pairs separated by an equals sign.
+table entries are key-value pairs separated by an equals sign.
 a key may be either an identifier or a string. numeric keys are not allowed.
-one entry in an object may be a standalone identifier,
+one entry in an table may be a standalone identifier,
 which is shorthand for `IDENT = IDENT`.
 ```
-object_entry =
+table_entry =
     IDENT "=" expr
     expr_use
     expr_string "=" expr